fau-is/hixpred/README.md

 ## Data Set Characteristics

-To conduct our experiments, we used a publicly available dataset.\footnote{\url{https://data.4tu.nl/articles/dataset/Sepsis_Cases_-_Event_Log/12707639}} focuses on sepsis cases
+To conduct our experiments, we used a publicly available dataset: https://data.4tu.nl/articles/dataset/Sepsis_Cases_-_Event_Log/12707639
+As a predition target, we considered the Admission to IC which constitutes a possible outcome of a patient’s pathway, indicating whether a patient is required to transfer to the IC unit.
+Overall the dataset contains 995 instances with 98 positive labels.

 Table 1: Times for training and testing (in seconds).
 |               | Helpdesk |        |        |        |  Bpi2019 |         |         |         |